dbos-inc/dbos-docs/docs/api-reference/contexts.md

 const output = await handlerCtxt.invoke(Cls).fn(arg);
 ```

-You aren't to supply a context to the invoked function&#8212;the DBOS Transact runtime does this for you.
+You don't supply a context to the invoked function&#8212;the DBOS Transact runtime does this for you.
 You can optionally provide an idempotency key to the invoked function.
 For more information, see our [idempotency tutorial](../tutorials/idempotency-tutorial.md).